kaizen-ai/kaizenflow/sorrentum_sandbox/projects/spring2024/README.md

 ## Project assignment

 - Each project requires the following steps

 - Create a Docker container installing the needed tools (e.g., Redis and `redis-py`)
 - You should use Docker Compose to build single or multi-container systems
 - Jupyter notebook (if possible), otherwise a Python script implementing the project
-  - Only Python3 on Linux is allowed
+- Only Python3 on Linux should be used
+- You can always communicate with the tech using Python libraries or HTTP APIs

 ### Documentation
-- Write a 5 to 10-page report in markdown covering
+- Write a 5 to 10-page report in markdown covering:
   - At least 1 page (60 lines): short description of the technology used (e.g., Redis)
   - At least 1 page (60 lines): describe and explain the logic of the Docker